tbm/homepage/pages/debian/orion/qnap/ts-409/recovery.md

 The QNAP recovery image contains a copy of `mtd1`, `mtd2` and `mtd3`, i.e.
 the kernel partition, ramdisk partition and second ramdisk partition.

+The official recovery image is 8 MB, but only the first 7 MB are actually used during the recovery process: the first 2 MB for `mtd1` (the Linux kernel), 4 MB for `mtd2` (the ramdisk) and 1 MB for `mtd3` (another ramdisk).
+The remaining 1 MB are ignored (`mtd4` and `mtd5` contain device-specific information and `mtd0` contains the u-boot boot loader which is not replaced during recovery).

+Since only the first 7 MB are important, we generate a 7 MB recovery image.

 <h3 id="image-qnap">Making a recovery image of the QNAP backup</h3>

 Before installing Debian, you should have made a backup of the QNAP